King Snake Roost

-King Snake Roost (also known as KSR) were one of a number of Australian and International guitar-based bands who emerged from within the punk rock and post-punk scene of the mid-1980s that came to be defined as noise rock.
+King Snake Roost (also known as KSR) were an Australian noise rock band.
 King Snake Roost formed in 1985 in Adelaide and in 1987 the band moved to Sydney.
 The band broke up in 1990 after a two-month tour of the US.
 In Australia and the USA the band played with some of the most influential noise rock bands of the 1980s, including Sonic Youth, Big Black, Mudhoney, Helmet, Babes In Toyland, Lubricated Goat, feedtime and The Mark of Cain.
 KSR played at some prestigious 1980s US venues, including, CBGB and Maxwell's.

+The band released its second album in 1989, titled Things That Play Themselves.